Help Stop the Monsanto End of Year Sneak AttackUpdated: August 24, 2018 Activism

 The true purpose of this biotech rider is to allow Monsanto to cut off the public’s access to the courts in order to stop its rapid and accelerating introduction of new GMOs to the marketplace.

-According to the Organic Consumers Association, the Monsanto Rider would give the Secretary of Agriculture the power to grant a temporary permit for planting or cultivating a genetically engineered crop, even if a federal court has ordered the planting be halted until an Environmental Impact Statement is completed!
+According to the, the Monsanto Rider would give the Secretary of Agriculture the power to grant a temporary permit for planting or cultivating a genetically engineered crop, even if a federal court has ordered the planting be halted until an Environmental Impact Statement is completed!

 This Rider would in essence give Monsanto power that is above the law and beyond the courts.
 Previous court cases have recognized the right of farmers to grow non-GMO crops and the rights of consumers to eat non-GMO foods.
 Contamination from new GMO crops where an Environmental Impact Statement hasn’t even been completed yet is a very real threat and judges recognize this fact.
 As a result, Monsanto is trying to bypass the courts completely with this Monsanto Rider sneak attack.